 Our comprehensive teacher support will help you deliver the syllabus confidently and effectively.
 The support includes resources for teaching and learning as well as exam preparation.
+The teaching support package helps teachers integrate the key concepts into their teaching, showing how they fit into the overall syllabus and suggesting ways to teach them with each topic.
 Learn more on page 7.